Aaron98990/ways-of-the-game/excessive-force.md

 [RC - Violent Conduct - Althoguh the ball never made any contact with any of the subs during the world cup, this was violent conduct.
 There is no tactical reason to kick the ball in that direction and with that speed.](There is no tactical reason to kick the ball in that direction and with that speed.)

-PRO Referees has a great write up: [here](https://proreferees.com/2021/06/10/pro-insight-kicking-the-ball-at-an-opponent/)
+PRO Referees has a great write up about kicking the ball at someone [here](https://proreferees.com/2021/06/10/pro-insight-kicking-the-ball-at-an-opponent/)